nickgirardo/fish/README.md

-# A Very Hard Game
+# A Very Fish Game

 A game built for the [GameTank](https://gametank.zone)!